M31i55a/windowsMate-Thuki/README.md

 ---

 > **Windows port of [Thuki](https://github.com/quiet-node/thuki)** — original macOS app by [Logan Nguyen](https://x.com/quiet_node).
-This fork brings the full Thuki experience to Windows 10 and 11, with native window controls, Windows-style title bar, adjustable transparency, setting, and a custom chat bubble color picker.
+This fork brings the full Thuki experience to Windows 10 and 11, with native window controls, Windows-style title bar, adjustable transparency, a custom chat bubble color picker, online model support (OpenRouter / Anthropic / OpenAI), agent mode (`/do`), Edge TTS voice output, a Gateway API server, and more.

-**No API keys.
-No subscriptions.
-No cloud.
-No telemetry.
+**Local mode: no API keys, no subscriptions, no cloud, no telemetry.
 Free forever.**
+**Online mode: bring your own OpenRouter, Anthropic, or OpenAI key — one optional toggle.**

 Mate (based on Thuki — Vietnamese _thư kí_ for secretary) is a lightweight Windows overlay powered by local AI models running entirely on your own machine, built for quick, uninterrupted asks without ever leaving what you're doing.